mirkocoric/mirkocoric.github.io/README.md

 ## Executive Summary

-Mirko Čorić is a Senior AI & Systems Engineer specializing in the architecture and scaling of high-throughput Machine Learning systems.
-During his tenure at **Meta (Core Ads Growth)**, he pioneered the transition to knowledge distillation and multi-task learning architectures.
-This work successfully productionalized SOTA research into a global-scale ranking engine, focusing on performance neutrality and feature consolidation to reduce technical debt without compromising revenue metrics.

-The professional background includes architecting messaging intelligence systems at **RealNetworks**, where systems processed hundreds of millions of events daily.
-This experience led to being a named inventor on patent filings for Brand Smishing and identity verification.

-A **PhD in Engineering**, with a specialization in Mathematical Optimization, serves as the foundation for bridging complex algorithmic theory with production-grade C++ and Python infrastructure.
+I specialize in the architecture and scaling of high-throughput Machine Learning systems.
+At **Meta (Core Ads Growth)**, I pioneered the transition to knowledge distillation, multi-task learning and custom model architectures, and successfully deployed SOTA research into a global-scale ranking engine, bridging the gap between algorithmic theory and production-grade infrastructure.
+Previously, at  **RealNetworks**, I architected messaging intelligence systems processing hundreds of millions of events daily and was a named inventor on patent filings for Brand Smishing and identity verification.
+I hold a **PhD in Engineering**, specializing in Mathematical Optimization—a foundation I use to bridge complex algorithmic theory with production-grade C++ and Python infrastructure.

 ---